Nature-based Solutions for drought, floods and wildfires through rainwater retention and storage with ponds, swales, terraces and planting

 ABOUT US

-First Water Restoration Practitioner in the Netherlands
+First Water Cycle Restoration Professional in the Netherlands

 Marco’s love for nature and water started early.
 With his brother and father he spent holidays in parts of Europe where he noticed that the most appealing spots had always streaming or swimmable water.